martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

 ### Custom rules

-Within the WAF-policy resource we can provide custom rules.
+Within the WAF-policy resource, we can provide custom rules.
 To do so we use the a for loop.
 The for loop loops over all `restrictedDomains` to add a custom rule for each domain.

 The default action for this rule will be block, we want to block access to a domain _except_ for the allowed IP addresses.

-#### Condition 1 Domain
+#### Condition 1 - Does the domain match

 For the first condition, we will add a rule that matches the `Host` in the `RequestHeaders`, this has to match the given domain.
 I chose for `BeginsWith` because I would not want people to make mistakes and possibly take down all domains.

-#### Condition 2 RemoteAddr
+#### Condition 2 - Is the IP address in the whitelist?

 For the second condition, we will add a rule that matches the `RemoteAddr`, this has to **NOT** match the given IP addresses.
 I chose for `BeginsWith` because I would not want people to make mistakes and possibly take down all domains. please note the `negationConditon: true` to make sure the rule is matched when the IP address is **not** in the list.